Garhi Shahu: Early history and etymology (pre-1880)

-British period and the Railway Station (1880-1947)
+British period and the Railway Station (1880–1947)

 The railway system in the Indian subcontinent operated as a system of private companies, including the Scinde Railway, and public rail lines, such as the Punjab Railway that connected Lahore and Karachi.
 In 1886, the British Raj amalgamated all private and public rail systems as The North Western State Railway to both secure the border against Afghanistan and meet the increased demand to transport raw materials.
 The Lahore Railway Station, finished in 1860, became a prominent junction and railway workers were required.

 Garhi Shahu neighbourhood was adjacent to the Lahore Railway Station, and so became home to large residential colonies for white British railway workers.
 Later, the British brought in upper-caste Goan Catholics to work the railway as professionals, including in the Punjab Police and the railway police.
 Low-wage workers included Punjabi Muslims and Dalit Christians.
 After Partition, many Goan Catholics left, though Dalit Christians and Muslims would stay.

-Post-partition history (1947-present)
+Post-partition history (1947–present)

 The North Western State Railway became the Pakistan Railways after 1947.
 Today, the area still serves as residence to workers, professionals, and low-wage workers connected to the railway.
-The neighbourhood is primarily a lower-middle and middle class area, though it has some elite institutions like Aitchison College and Lahore Gymkhana.
+It has some elite institutions like Aitchison College and Lahore Gymkhana.
 Because of its centrality and historical significance, Garhi Shahu is home to many prominent institutions and places, while it is connected to significant thoroughfares around the city.
 Abu Khair's madrassah still stands today as a mosque.

 The area has a sizable minority Christian population as well.
 Other than the massive Cathedral Church of The Resurrection on Mall Road, the area has prominent churches like the Naulakha Presbyterian Church and St. Anthony Church on Empress Road.
 There is also an important Christian cemetery adjacent to the area in the historic Hindu neighbourhood Dharampura.

 In 2012, the Lahore Development Authority took control of Gosha-e-Aman, a large Christian complex in the neighbourhood that included a covenant, a church, and small residences.
 The property was demolished, which ignited large-scale protests by civil society and the Christian community.